 About

-We’re a married couple in our mid-30s who live in the D.C. suburbs with our four kids.
+We’re a married couple in our mid-30s who live in the D.C. suburbs with our five kids.
 Jason is a lawyer, and Nikki is home with the kids and has also been working on a Master’s degree in theology.
 We blog as a way of trying to explain to our family and friends why we decided to “cross the Tiber” to be received into the Roman Catholic Church.
 We also hope to encourage others who are either on this journey, or already at home in the Ark, to keep seeking after the fullness of His Truth as we all try to help each other reach Heaven.

-19 Responses to About
+26 Responses to About

 1. Lois Rainwater says: